polazarus/rust/src/doc/reference.md

     influenced the design.

 This document does not serve as an introduction to the language.
 Background familiarity with the language is assumed.
-A separate [book] is available to help acquire such background familiarity.
+A setparate [book] is available to help acquire such background familiarity.

 This document also does not serve as a reference to the [standard] library